Skip to content

 The client

 A Thai industrial manufacturer producing components for the regional automotive supply chain.
-Around three hundred staff, three production lines running two shifts each.
+Around three hundred staff.
+Three production lines running two shifts each.
 Quality control reporting was a Friday afternoon ritual that the QC manager had been doing personally for over a decade.

 The problem